GunshipPenguin/lib8080/api.md

 ## Setting and Getting CPU Flags

-The 8080 has five status flags:
+The 8080 has five status flags: sign, zero, auxiliary carry, parity and carry.
-- Sign
-- Zero
-- Auxiliary Carry
-- Parity
-- Carry

-These flags are stored in the `flags` property of the `i8080` struct in the same order they are pushed to the stack by the `PUSH PSW` instruction,
+These flags are stored in the `flags` property of the `i8080` struct in the same order they are pushed to the stack by the `PUSH PSW` instruction, specifically:
-specifically:

 ```
 bit 7                   bit 0